Limited Service Areas for Residential Customers Only.

 What do I put in the green cart?

 You can put food scraps and food-soiled paper into your green cart along with the other acceptable materials listed below.

 Yard Trimmings, Grass, Leaves, Flowers, Pine Needles, Weeds,

 Fruits and Vegetables, Food Scraps (meat, bones, bread, pasta, egg shells, coffee grounds, dairy)

 Food Soiled Paper (paper plates, paper cups, napkins, paper bags, milk and juice cartons)

 Tree Limbs (up to 3 feet) and Unpainted and Untreated Wood

 Dirt, rock, sand, concrete

-Organic materials collected from the green waste carts will be delivered to a local composting facility.
+Organic materials collected from the green carts will be delivered to a local composting facility.
 The materials are placed into long rows called windrows, where the materials is aerated, watered and monitored to ensure optimal composting conditions.
 The material breaks down naturally into a rich, nutrient rich soil amendmeent.
 They will be taken to a compost facility instead of the landfill, as part of the City of El Cerrito's strategy to fight climate change and reduce waste.